alitokur/alitokur.github.io/content/inline-functions.md

 and back again.
 This may take up to 4 clock cycles.

 Well, i think we have a clear and basic understanding what is our problem.
-And here comes most asked question: **"If inline is such a wonderfull optimization tool why do not we just make every function inline?** The answer is simple and you probably know that: **it us just a hint**.
+And here comes most asked question: **"If inline is such a wonderful optimization tool why do not we just make every function inline?** The answer is simple and you probably know that: **it is just a hint**.
 Compiler is absolutely free to ignore it.
+And most of the time, it does not need your help.
+If you check the above example, if you remove inline from sum function, the compiler will inline it anyway.

 And some cases it wont care at all such as:

 - Recursive functions
 - Virtual functions
 - When the function is too big. i know, i know, you are asking, "what is the big?"
 But believe me, i have no idea.
-Its completely compiler depented.
+Its completely compiler dependent.
 - If multiple inline are nested.
 Ex: inline Foo call inline Far, and inline Far calls inline Tar, etc. There are depth limits in such cases.

-Well, of course every compiler have some different behave for this cases.
+Well, of course every compiler have some different behavior for this cases.
 And no one, not me, not Herb Sutter, not anyone can give a full guarantee.

-But that does not mean, our inline keyword is meaningless.
+Then comes the second most asked question: **"So, inline keyword is useless, compiler is free to ignore it, why should i use it?"** No our inline keyword is not meaningless.
 That would be completely wrong.
-For compilers it still has meaning.
+For compilers (i'm talking about Clang) it still has meaning.
 I read a great article by [Sy Brand](https://tartanllama.xyz/posts/inline-hints/), and you really should check it.
-In a nutshell:
+There is a code snippet from clang and in something like this:

 ```cpp
  // Adjust the threshold based on inlinehint attribute and profile based